The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Proof of the existence theorem for positive

-\begin{Prop} Let $u_{{\eps}_i}$ be as in the preceding paragraph.
-Then there exist $v_{{\eps}_i}:N\to \R$ that solve $\ca{F'}{{\eps}_i}(v_{{\eps}_i})=0$ and $\ca{F''}{{\eps}_i}(v_{{\eps}_i})\geq 0$ (i.e.~stable critical points of $\Fce$) with $\liminf_{{\eps}_i\to 0} \ca{E}{{\eps}_i}(v_{{\eps}_i})>0$ and $\limsup_{{\eps}_i\to 0} \ca{E}{{\eps}_i}(v_{{\eps}_i})<\infty$; moreover, there exists a (fixed) non-empty open set that is contained in $\{v_{{\eps}_i}>\frac{3}{4}\}$ for all ${\eps}_i$. \end{Prop}
+\begin{Prop} Let $u_{{\eps}_j}$ be as in the preceding paragraph.
+Then there exist $v_{{\eps}_j}:N\to \R$ that solve $\ca{F'}{{\eps}_j}(v_{{\eps}_j})=0$ and $\ca{F''}{{\eps}_j}(v_{{\eps}_j})\geq 0$ (i.e.~stable critical points of $\ca{F}{\varepsilon_j}$) with $\liminf_{{\eps}_j\to 0} \ca{E}{{\eps}_j}(v_{{\eps}_j})>0$ and $\limsup_{{\eps}_j\to 0} \ca{E}{{\eps}_j}(v_{{\eps}_j})<\infty$; moreover, there exists a (fixed) non-empty open set that is contained in $\{v_{{\eps}_j}>\frac{3}{4}\}$ for all ${\eps}_j$. \end{Prop}

-\begin{proof}[Second part of the proof of Theorem \ref{thm:existence}, assuming Proposition \ref{Prop:main}] Let $u_{{\eps}_i}$ be as in the paragraph preceding Proposition \ref{Prop:main} and $v_{{\eps}_i}$ be the functions given by Proposition \ref{Prop:main}.
-Thanks to the condition that $\{v_{{\eps}_i}>\frac{3}{4}\}$ contains a fixed non-empty open set, we obtain that any (subsequential) $L^1$-limit $v_\infty$ of $v_{{\eps}_i}$ equals $+1$ on this open set.
-Thanks to the upper and lower bounds on $\ca{E}{{\eps}_i}(v_{{\eps}_i})$ we consider the associated varifolds $V^{v_{{\eps}_i}}$ as ${\eps}_i\to 0$ and apply Theorem \ref{thm:regularity} to any subsequential limit.
-We obtain that the multiplicity-$1$ varifold associated to the reduced boundary of $\{v_\infty = +1\}$ is non-trivial and provides the prescribed-mean-curvature hypersurface needed to complete the proof of Theorem \ref{thm:existence}. \end{proof}
+\begin{proof}[Second (final) part of the proof of Theorem \ref{thm:existence}, assuming Proposition \ref{Prop:main}] Let $u_{{\eps}_j}$ be as in the paragraph preceding Proposition~\ref{Prop:main} and let $v_{{\eps}_j}$ be the functions given by Proposition \ref{Prop:main}.
+Owing to the condition that $\{v_{{\eps}_j}>\frac{3}{4}\}$ contains a fixed non-empty open set, we obtain that any (subsequential) $L^1$-limit $v_\infty$ of $v_{{\eps}_j}$ equals $+1$ on this open set.
+In view of the upper and lower bounds on $\ca{E}{{\eps}_j}(v_{{\eps}_j})$ and stability of $v_{\eps_{j}}$, we can apply Theorem \ref{thm:regularity} to any subsequential limit of the sequence of associated varifolds $V^{v_{{\eps}_j}}$.
+We obtain that the multiplicity-$1$ varifold associated with the reduced boundary of $\{v_\infty = +1\}$ is non-trivial and provides the prescribed-mean-curvature hypersurface needed to complete the proof of Theorem~\ref{thm:existence}. \end{proof}